 The play takes place backstage at a Broadway theatre.
 It’s opening night of a new play by famed playwright, Clayton Farrell.
 The tyrannical director, Douglas Mallory, wants to make a last-minute change to the climactic scene of the play.
 A shot rings out and someone falls dead!
 Fortunately for the killer, Harry Hunsacker (would-be actor turned would-be detective) has stumbled into the wrong theatre , and things just get a lot more complicated!

+This is the only 3-Act Hunsacker adventure—and Act 2 is in Technicolor!
 Harry Hunsacker, would-be actor turned would-be detective, and his paid-by-the-hour-assistant and friend Nigel Grouse are enlisted by the Army to join forces with Lt.
-Foster to go undercover and infiltrate a top-secret Nazi research lab in the Bavarian forest.
-They quickly discover the Nazi’s have a history-changing weapon they are about to unleash that will dramatically alter the world as we know it.
+Foster and go undercover to infiltrate a top-secret Nazi research lab in Bavaria.
+They quickly discover the Nazis have a history-changing weapon they are about to unleash which will dramatically alter the world as we know it.
 It’s up to Harry to destroy this weapon before it can be used.
-The only question is whether he’ll have enough time!
+Better send flowers!

 The year is 1946.
 Lt.
 Foster has inherited a guest inn in the Green Mountains of Vermont currently run by Mrs. Holmes (the housekeeper) and Seth Murdock (the groundskeeper.)
 The guest inn is hosting famed writer/director Adrian Garson and a troupe of actors in rehearsal for a new Broadway play (Miracles Can Happen) away from the scrutiny of the Manhattan theatre critics.
 When one of the actors, leading man Allen Simpson, falls to his death from Eagle Point, Lt.
 Foster suspects foul play but before Lt.
 Foster can even unpack, Harry Hunsacker and Nigel Grouse arrive to gum up the works.
 Will the murder be solved before Lt.
 Foster loses his sanity?